 A few things have struck me lately during these drives to and from the shop and in the parking lot.
 We are very divided in our interests and anyone outside of our particular pastime is an idiot.
 I happen to ride motorcycles and drive Jeeps.
 I also like sports cars, trucks, hot rods and more.
 Some folks are very strict in the interests and it shows.

-The problem has been when the riders are parking their motorcycle within inches of the trucks bumper and in some cases over the lines into the same parking space.
+The problem has been when the riders are parking their motorcycle within inches of the bumper of the truck and in some cases over the lines into the same parking space.
 This causes both sides to get irritated when the truck needs to leave and words are exchanged.
 The funny thing is if the tables were turned both sides would feel the same way.

 The other area where this has come up is driving.
 A different kind of vehicle has been an issue.
 The weather may be getting colder but there are a lot of pedal bikes around our area.
 They are required to follow the same rules of the road that automobiles are with some additional restrictions.
-Today a bicyclist decided he need to swing two lanes to make a right hand turn with no signals.
+Today a bicyclist decided he needs to swing two lanes to make a right-hand turn with no signals.
 They look at you as if you are in the wrong and then pedal away.
 It happens often.
-Bicyclists do not move over for the right of way, they don’t signal, and oftentimes cross into the main lane to prevent cars from moving on.
+Bicyclists do not move over for the right of way, they don’t signal and oftentimes cross into the main lane to prevent cars from moving on.

 What does all of this mean?